Buying or Adopting a Papillon

 Is a Papillon the right breed for you?

-Are YOU right for a Papillon?
+Are YOU the right owner for a Papillon?

 Can you provide what this breed needs?